Table of Contents

-Sandalwood powder can be mixed with many other ingredients and applied on face for improving skin condition and fairness.
+Sandalwood powder can be mixed with many other ingredients and applied on the face for improving skin condition and fairness.

-Sandalwood powder (3 teaspoon) is mixed with rose water (3 tablespoon) and applied on face for about twenty minutes for the skin toning and lightening.
+Sandalwood powder (3 teaspoon) is mixed with rose water (3 tablespoon) and applied on the face for about twenty minutes for the skin toning and lightening.
 This also maintains natural oil balance of skin.
 This simple recipe is also useful in acne and pimples breakouts.
 It heals the skin damage and calms the irritation.

 For improving fairness, brightness and getting even skin tone Sandalwood powder is mixed with juice of lemon, tomato and cucumber and applied as facial mask for a few minutes.

-Another remedy for making skin brighter and lighter is to mix Sandalwood powder (one teaspoon), turmeric (a pinch) in milk cream (2 tablespoon) and apply this on face for half an hour and then rinse with plain water.
+Another remedy for making skin brighter and lighter is to mix Sandalwood powder (one teaspoon), turmeric (a pinch) in milk cream (2 tablespoon) and apply this on the face for half an hour and then rinse with plain water.
 This also cures skin dryness.